-1. Irreconcilable Differences – Irreconcilable differences between spouses leads to the irremediable breakdown of the marriage resulting in the dissolution of the marriage.
+1. Irreconcilable Differences – Irreconcilable differences between spouses lead to the irremediable breakdown of the marriage resulting in dissolution of the partnership.

-2. Incurable Insanity – Filing a petition for marital dissolution on the grounds of incurable insanity requires proof of competent medical testimony that the insane spouse was incurably insane when the petition was filed and remains that way.
+2. Incurable Insanity – Filing a petition for marital dissolution on the grounds of incurable insanity requires proof of competent medical testimony.
+The partner must prove that the insane spouse was incurably insane when the petition was filed and remains that way today.

-When filing divorce in California, one spouse must be a resident of the state for six months or 180 days prior to filing the Petition.
-There is a six month waiting period from the date your spouse receives the marital dissolution petition before the marriage is terminated (termination date of marriage).
+To file for divorce in California, one spouse must be a state resident for six months or 180 days prior to filing the petition.
+Once a spouse is served a marital dissolution petition, the marriage will be terminated after a six month waiting period.

 Further, California uses a community property system to divide marital assets and debts.
-This means that all the property and debts the spouses acquired while married are shared equally between the two upon divorce, unless the parties otherwise agree between themselves to an unequal division.
-During the divorce, issues regarding child custody and support will also be addressed in addition to alimony.
-Contact us for more information on filing for divorce in California.
+In this system, all property and debts the spouses acquired while married are shared equally between the two upon divorce unless otherwise agreed upon.

 Steps for Filing Divorce in California

-The basic steps for filing divorce in California are outlined below:
+There are five basic steps for filing divorce in California:

 1. Complete the Proper Court Forms